VanuatuN/MM/README.md

 - **Linear Discriminant Analysis** <br>

-Figure 6a and 6b show a simple Linear Discriminant Analysis (LDA) and a t-Distributed Stochastic Neighbor Embedding (t-SNE) was used to visualize the high-dimensional raw data in lower-dimensional spaces, typically 3D and 2D respectively. <br>
+Figure 6a and 6b demostrate results of a simple Linear Discriminant Analysis (LDA) and a t-Distributed Stochastic Neighbor Embedding (t-SNE). <br>

 ![Alt text](lda_raw.png) <br>
 Figure 6a.